umbraco/Umbraco-CMS/templates/UmbracoExtension/.template.config/readme.md

 - `UmbracoExtension` will be replaced with the safe namespace but without . or _
 - `umbracoextension` will be replaced with the safe namespace but without . or _ , in lower case
 - `umbraco-extension` will be replaced with the kebab case transform of the provided name
-- `Umbraco Extension` will be replaced with a 'friendly' version of the provided name, e.g. MyProject > My Project
+- `Umbraco Extension` will be replaced with a 'friendly' version of the provided name, e.g. MyProject > My Project.
+NB it will render a trailing space so you don't need to add one.

 The first three custom placeholders have been configured to replace the text in both files and filenames.